lucagoc/yoga-14APU8-linux/README.md

 On an Arch system do not forget to install `power-profiles-daemon` to get control on power profiles.

 # GPU
-Depending on your power profile the GPU will crash and freeze your entire system.
+Depending on your power profile the GPU will crash and freeze your entire system when trying to wake up from suspend.
 It seems that if system is using "Performance Mode" ("Maximum Performance" in BIOS), the issue will not occured.

 Also, the GPU seems to have rare buffer issues related to power profiles (same here, using "Performance Mode" seems to have less artifacts than other modes).